-Surface and Sub-Surface Structures Maximum Settlement Maximum Angular Distortion Limiting Tensile Strain (percent) Buildings - Low or non-sensitive properties (i.e. ≤ 2 levels and carparks) 30 mm 1 in 350 0.1 Buildings and pools - High or sensitive properties (i.e. ≥ 3 levels and heritage items) 20 mm 1 in 500 0.1 Roads and parking areas 40 mm 1 in 250 n/a Parks 50 mm 1 in 250 n/a As defined in Burland et al. 'Building respondent Extension', London, Thomas Telford (2 (001) As defined in Burland et al. 'Building re Jubilee Link Extension', London, Thoma • g - Case studies from construction of the Should the geotechnical model in Conditions E102 and E10 monitoring program to measure settlemedidentify and implement appropriate mitiging relevant surface and sub-surface structure possible that the surface and sub-surface criteria.
-The adopted criteria does not remove an existing surface and sub-surface structure. o3, the Proponent nent, distortion or stration measures in cures prior to excavate structures will not only responsibility from nust implement an ain as required.
-The consultation with the tion and tunnelling t experience excent n instrumentation and the Proponent must also the owner(s) of the g works to ensure where edances of the relevant or the protection of Applicable Applicable Not Applicable Not Applica structures resulting from the CSSI.
+Surface and Sub-Surface Structures Maximum Settlement Maximum Angular Distortion Limiting Tensile Strain (percent) Buildings - Low or non-sensitive properties (i.e. ≤ 2 levels and carparks) 30 mm 1 in 350 0.1 Buildings and pools - High or sensitive properties (i.e. ≥ 3 levels and heritage items) 20 mm 1 in 500 0.1 Roads and parking areas 40 mm 1 in 250 n/a Parks 50 mm 1 in 250 n/a As defined in Burland et al. 'Building respo Link Extension', London, Thomas Telford (2 nse to tunnelling - Ca 001) se studies from con struction of the Jubilee As defined in Burland et al. 'Building re Jubilee Link Extension', London, Thoma • g - Case studies from construction of the 04 Should the geotechnical model in Condi- established by Conditions E102 and E10 monitoring program to measure settleme identify and implement appropriate mitig relevant surface and sub-surface structu 03, the Proponent rent, distortion or structure ation measures in our prior to excava nust implement an ain as required.
+Th consultation with th tion and tunnelling instrumentation and ne Proponent must also ne owner(s) of the g works to ensure where Applicable Applicable Not Applicable Not Applicable possible that the surface and sub-surface criteria. possible that the surface and sub-surface ny responsibility fro m the Proponent f or the protection of